Christmas in Quebec City

 3. Go see Santa at the Benjo Toy Store

 Santa visits the Benjo Toy Store, which is one of the most beautiful toy stores in Quebec City.
-Last year in 2022, Santa was at Benjo every weekend leading up to Christmas.
-It is usually a more old fashioned Santa, rather than the Coca Cola Santa.

 Benjo, with or without Santa, is an impressive toy store to walk around.
-It’s like an old fashioned toy store that you normally only see in the movies.
+It’s like an old-fashioned toy store that you normally only see in the movies.
 There are good quality brands from both North America and Europe, and interactive and creative displays.
 It even has a candy section!

 4. Try traditional Quebec winter comfort foods